Dear readers of ADxS.org, please forgive the disruption.

 3.4.
 Corticoids

-4. Sleep deprivation impairs inhibition
+4. Lack of sleep impairs inhibition

 1. Zisner, Beauchaine (2016): Neural substrates of trait impulsivity, anhedonia, and irritability: Mechanisms of heterotypic comorbidity between externalizing disorders and unipolar depression; Dev Psychopathol.
 2016 Nov;28(4pt1):1177-1208